AmpersandTarski/TheToolsWeUse/dos_and_donts_in_ampersand_documentation.md

 ## A reference can only be made to an article.
 As far as I know, a reference can only be made to something written down in an article, i.e. a separate file.
 Therefore, it is a good habit to focus on exactly one thing you want to explain/write about in every file.

+## Referencing is done relative.
+If you want to refer to another article, that can be done by using a relative path.
+Like I have done with this link to [Getting started with gitbook.]()